MichaelSongAGradStudent/MichaelSongAGradStudent.github.io/_posts/2023-08-18-Tenure_Portfolio_Year_2.md

 ## Professional Development activities:

-This summer I attended the 3-day [SEPAL](https://www.sfsusepal.org/courses/) Scientific Teaching Institute workshop: S-SMART Summer STEM Faculty Professional Development.
+This summer I attended the 3-day [SEPAL](https://www.sfsusepal.org/courses/) Scientific Teaching Institute Professional Development workshop: Strengthening Student Motivation and Resilience through Research.

 I also attended the [National Conference on Race and Ethnicity in Higher Education](https://ncore.ou.edu) as well as the [Evolution 2023 Conference](https://www.evolutionmeetings.org) as a presenter.